November 23, 2013

 Jordan: And more fulfilled.

 Ben: Yeah, exactly.
 You just feel like more of kind of like a leader.
 We've talked about opening up communication channels, reducing friction, kind of saying little things throughout the day in terms of praising your partner, and also turning your partner on during the day with the growing, and the squeezing the ass and stuff.
-So, now let's talk about mental tactics, because I know you've got some mental tactics that you specifically use, like kind of some ninja tricks to keep you from losing your drive or from like increasing your sexual arousal.
+So, now let's talk about mental tactics, because I know you've got some mental tactics that you specifically use, like kind of some ninja tricks to keep you from losing your libido or from like increasing your sexual arousal.
 So, can you dig into some of your nitty gritty tips for mental tactics you can use to increase your sexual health?

 Jordan: Definitely.
 And yeah, this is so important.
 Your brain is by far your biggest sexual organ and most important, and the women on the call especially would understand that statement.
 The first thing that I want to go into is that just like there's nutrition for your body and energy, there are mental habits that can better prime you for sexual intimacy.
 And the first one might disappoint quite a few guys on the call, but that's good because I'm pushing those boundaries, is to cut out porn from your life.
 And if you are a couple and you use porn maybe like a couple times a month as a together thing, I'm not talking to you.
 I'm talking about the guys that use, or even passingly look at a porn several times a week or a day.
 Just like fast food is it just terrible for your nutrition and for your health, that is like what porn is to intimacy.
 It's really, really bad to your brain.
 There's so much research coming up right now about how porn is so overstimulating that the heaviest consumers, and especially guys that are currently under 30, 35 years old who were relatively born into a world where there was access to high speed internet, because porn is so overstimulating and because it is like the fast food of intimacy, it basically rewires your brain to get used to this huge amount of stimulus, which is kind of like cocaine for your mind.
 It's so intense and there's such a dopamine release that when guys are used to that as their sexual stimulus, when they're masturbating or just viewing it passively, they're surprised that they can't achieve or maintain an erection with one static woman in front of them in a real life because they've had this Rolodex of hundreds of sexually available women on a computer, which your reptilian brain doesn't know the difference between the computer women and real life women.